Choose your language

 Staff members weren’t subject to the same strict print balance as students, but were still discouraged from unnecessary printing because their print costs were allocated to a faculty account and reviewed by their department head each month.
 Staff also benefited from secure print release and Find-Me printing.

-The school saw a dramatic reduction in printing costs, with our favorite quote being, “If only we had of done this five years ago, our new basketball court would have been free!”
+The school saw a dramatic reduction in printing costs, with our favorite quote being, “If only we had done this five years ago, our new basketball court would have been free!”

 The project did have a few hiccups.
 One concern was that students don’t have access to credit cards, so the college is considering kiosks for cash payments to be implemented next year.
 The help desk also needed to add a process to manage refund requests, though that was easy to do with PaperCut MF’s refund management console.
-In the longer-term, mobile phone payments is another topics they would love to consider.
+In the longer-term, mobile phone payments is another topic they would love to consider.

 Healthcare